DavAug/chi/docs/source/error_models.rst

 .. currentmodule:: erlotinib

-Error models in erlotinib_ model the deviations of clinically observed pharmacokinetic and pharmacodynamic biomarkers and the predictions of a :class:`MechanisticModel`.
+Error models in erlotinib_ model the deviations of experimentally observed pharmacokinetic and pharmacodynamic biomarkers and the predictions of a :class:`MechanisticModel`.